 Women’s Economic Ventures Free Self-Employment Training Orientation in Santa Barbara County

-Have you always wanted to run your own business, but don’t know where to start?
-Or do you already own your own business and want to expand?
-Learn how to make those dreams a reality with Women’s Economic Ventures (WEV) Women’s Business Center.
-WEV is holding free, 1-hour informational orientation sessions in Santa Barbara County to help determine your readiness for the Self-Employment Training (SET) course beginning in September.
-Orientation is required to enroll.
+Women’s Economic Ventures (WEV) Women’s Business Center is holding free, 1-hour informational orientation sessions in Santa Barbara County to help you determine your readiness for one of WEV’s business courses.
+Orientation is required to enroll in select courses such as the Self-Employment Training (SET) program.
+WEV is a nationally recognized, local non-profit that provides business training, small business loans, and many other resources.

 Location: Santa Barbara, CA (exact location given during RSVP)